web-mojo/ReelGuard-Releases/README.md

 ## First-Time Setup

 1. Open ReelGuard and go to **Backup Destinations**.
-2. Add folders or drives where you store card backups (e.g. SSD, RAID, NAS share).
+2. Set the minimum number of destinations that must contain a file before the app considers it “safe”.
-3. Set the minimum number of destinations that must contain a file before the app considers it “safe”.
+3. Add folders or drives where you store card backups (e.g. SSD, RAID, NAS share).
-4. (Optional) Configure the global hotkey.
-It is disabled by default until you record a shortcut (e.g. `Ctrl+Shift+E`) and toggle it on in **Settings**.
+4. Go through the settings to configure the app to your workflow and needs.
-5. (Optional) Decide whether hidden/system files should be excluded from backup checks.
+5. Return to the cards view and start the backup check by clicking on the "Check Backup Status" button.

 ---

 ## Daily Workflow

 1. **Insert a card**
-   ReelGuard lists it using the volume label so you can see at a glance which card/shoot you’re checking.
+   ReelGuard lists it using the volume label so you can see at a glance which card you’re checking.

 2. **Press “Check Backup Status”**
    The app compares files on the card to all configured backup destinations by **file name** and **file size**.